pennersr/django-allauth/docs/configuration.rst

   ("Remember me?"), `False` to not remember, and `True` to always remember.

-ACCOUNT_SIGNUP_EMAIL_VERIFICATION (=False)
+ACCOUNT_SIGNUP_EMAIL_ENTER_TWICE (=False)
-  abetically some time, to avoid issues: "When signing up, let the user type in their email twice to avoid typo's.
+  When signing up, let the user type in their email address twice to avoid typo's.

 ACCOUNT_SIGNUP_FORM_CLASS (=None)
   A string pointing to a custom form class